HypaThonk-DiGist/Thonk-M-P-C/README.md

 A project which contains one theorem/principle/conjecture/factor for each day.
 The subjects involves in this are as follows

-1)Maths
+1) Maths

-2)Biology
+2) Biology

-3)Physics
+3) Physics

-4)Chemistry
+4) Chemistry

-Each day we will provide you with some mindblowing facts and theorms!
+Each day we will provide you with some mindblowing facts and theorems!